Death of Noah Donohoe

-Noah Peter Donohoe (25 November 2005 – 21 June 2020) was a 14-year-old schoolboy from Belfast, Northern Ireland, whose disappearance and death prompted widespread public concern and sustained scrutiny of the official investigation.
-He went missing on 21 June 2020 and was found deceased six days later in a storm drain in north Belfast.
-A post-mortem concluded that he had died by drowning.
-The circumstances surrounding his death, the handling of the investigation, and the delayed release of key evidence have led to ongoing public advocacy, multiple protests, and a protracted inquest process that remains unresolved as of 2025.
+On 21 June 2020, Noah Peter Donohoe, a 14‑year‑old schoolboy from Belfast, Northern Ireland, went missing while cycling in north Belfast.
+He was found deceased six days later in a storm drain, and a post‑mortem examination concluded that he died by drowning.

+The circumstances of his disappearance and death, the handling of the police investigation, and delays in releasing key evidence have led to widespread public concern, sustained advocacy.
+An inquest concluded in September 2026 with a narrative verdict that identified failings by the Department for Infrastructure and the PSNI.